RAPID WRESTLING is an innovative format for youth wrestling that is fun, educational, and fast-paced.

-See the accompanying video for the 10 contests that will comprise the February 10 Rapid Wrestling Showdown:
+See the accompanying video for the 10 contests that comprised the February 2018 Rapid Wrestling Showdown:

 1. Attack Bandz are great for learning to keep low in a stance and to protect the feet/legs.
 They also help develop body awareness, especially once the action gets going.
 When attacking, think about low singles, ankle picks, go behinds, etc. or just shooting while being mindful of your own ankles.
 More advanced kids may try to intentionally create scrambles.

 2. You've got 30 seconds to score or you won't win.
 No time to look at each other, dance around, or lock up in a collar tie.
 Attack!
 Attack!
 Attack!

 3. We basically start in an over/under tie position.
 So bear hugs, leg trips, various throws, footsweeps, etc. are all possibilities.
 Younger wrestlers need to learn how to defend in this position.